Elkana Champ

 Champ epitomises the true spirit of Australia by being selfless, courageous, loving and amazing in every way!

-This year, we wanted to give the love back to our communities.
+This year, we’re giving the love back to our communities.